ctrl-A-del-specs/benefits-claims/README.md

 ## RAG flow

+RAG Flow
+The RAG (Retrieval-Augmented Generation) flow integrates retrieval mechanisms with generative AI models to provide accurate and contextually relevant answers.
+Here's an overview of the workflow:

+User Input:

+The user submits a question through the Streamlit interface.
+Retrieval Phase:

+Based on the selected search type (Text, Vector, Hybrid), the system queries Elasticsearch to retrieve the most relevant documents from the dataset.
+Augmentation Phase:

+The retrieved documents are used as context to formulate a prompt for the AI model.
+Generation Phase:

+The AI model (OpenAI GPT-3.5-Turbo, GPT-4o, GPT-4o-mini, or Ollama Phi3) generates a coherent and accurate answer based on the provided context.
+Post-Processing:

+The generated answer is evaluated for relevance and quality using an additional AI model, ensuring that only the most appropriate responses are presented to the user.
+Feedback Loop:

+Users can provide feedback on the relevance and accuracy of the answers, which is stored in the database to continually improve the system.

 We implemented a RAG flow using 3 search engines as knowledge base for indexing and retrieving documents - Minsearch, Elasticsearch(Text) and Elasticsearch(Vectorsearch).
 We also setup a LLM (ChatGpt4o), connected it to our knowledge using a prompt and queried the system.
-The code implementation for the RAG flow is at [benefit-claims.ipynb](benefits-claims/notebooks/benefit-claims.ipynb).
+The code implementation for the RAG flow is at [benefit-claims](benefits-claims/notebooks/benefit-claims.ipynb).

 Note to run the elasticsearch,we used a docker container using this code:
 `bash